KDZA-TV

-KDZA-TV was a television station broadcasting on channel 3 in Pueblo, Colorado, which broadcast from March 16, 1953, to May 7, 1954.
+KDZA-TV was a television station broadcasting on channel 3 in Pueblo, Colorado, which broadcast from March 19, 1953, to May 7, 1954.
 It was the first television station established in Pueblo.
 The station shut down due to financial difficulties, competition from a second station in Pueblo and two outlets in Colorado Springs, and network affiliation changes in Denver that affected its main programming source.

 History

-KDZA-TV began telecasting March 16, 1953.
-It was owned by Dee B. Collins alongside independent AM outlet KDZA (1230 AM).
+KDZA-TV began test broadcasts on March 14, 1953, and started its regular programming on March 19.
+It was owned by Dee B. Crouch alongside independent AM outlet KDZA (1230 AM).
 Much of its programming, including network fare, was fed to it by a 104 mi microwave relay between Pueblo and KFEL-TV (channel 2) at Denver.
+The station began affiliations with CBS, NBC, and DuMont networks.
+KDZA also broadcast syndicated shows from Ziv Television Programs.

-Gene O'Fallon, who owned KFEL-TV, filed to buy KDZA radio and television from Collins for $350,000, including the assumption of $100,000 in payments to DuMont Laboratories for the channel 3 transmitter, at the end of July.
+Gene O'Fallon, who owned KFEL-TV, filed to buy KDZA radio and television from Crouch for $350,000, including the assumption of $100,000 in payments to DuMont Laboratories for the channel 3 transmitter, at the end of July.
 Four months later, O'Fallon dropped the deal, though KDZA-TV continued taking programs from KFEL-TV, including live basketball games.
 The move came as KFEL-TV lost both of its major network affiliations in the final quarter of 1953 to new Denver outlets KLZ-TV (CBS) and KOA-TV (NBC) and after a second Pueblo television station, KCSJ-TV (channel 5), began broadcasting as an NBC affiliate.

 Ultimately, continued operation and program feeds from Denver proved uneconomical to continue.
 On May 7, 1954, channel 3 went silent to repair its equipment, but by then it was an open secret that the station was in financial woes.
-It never returned, opting not to ask the Federal Communications Commission for continued authority to remain silent.
+It never returned, opting not to ask the Federal Communications Commission for continued authority to remain silent, and its construction permit expired on September 22, 1954.
 KDZA-TV was the third VHF station to close completely for economic reasons, after KFXD-TV in Nampa, Idaho, and KFOR-TV in Lincoln, Nebraska, which had shut down in August 1953 and March 1954, respectively.

 The channel 3 allocation was moved to Alamosa in 1955 at the petition of KCSJ-TV, which intended to build a satellite station there.
 No full-power station ever appeared on the channel, but a translator of KRDO-TV was authorized to use it in December 1965.
 The full-power allocation was shifted from Alamosa to Glenwood Springs in January 1980 upon the petition of Western Slope Communications, which built and signed on KCWS there in 1984.